gbif/hp-north-america/_posts/2022-05-09-may-pre-meeting-survey.md

 **...unable to attend** the meeting?
 This is a great way to contribute to the conversation and make your thoughts known while you are elsewhere.

 **...a Node Manager or Head of Delegation** to a NA GBIF Node?
-Then we definitely need to hear from you about your efforts for the coming year.
+Then we definitely need to hear about your successes from the last year and your efforts for the coming year.

 **...just a regular person** involved with biodiversity data?
 First of all, nobody is just "regular" in this business.
 Second, we still want to know what you think, so please share it with us.